-If we are unable to sustain pricing levels for our Bike, Tread, and subscription services, whether due to competitive pressure or otherwise, our gross margins could be significantly reduced.
+If we are unable to sustain pricing levels for our portfolio of Connected Fitness Products and subscription services, whether due to competitive pressure or otherwise, our gross margins could be significantly reduced.
 Further, our decisions around the development of new products and services are grounded in assumptions about eventual pricing levels.
 If there is price compression in the market after these decisions are made, it could have a negative effect on our business.